------ INDICATIONS AND USAGE----
+----- INDICATIONS AND USAGE-----

-JEMPERLI is a programmed death receptor-1 (PD-1)-blocking antibody indicated for the treatment of adult patients with mismatch repair deficient (dMMR) recurrent or advanced:

-- endometrial cancer, as determined by an FDA-approved test, that has progressed on or following prior treatment with a platinum-containing regimen, or - solid tumors, as determined by an FDA-approved test, that have progressed on or following prior treatment and who have no satisfactory alternative treatment options.
-(1, 2.1)
+JEMPERLI is a programmed death receptor-1 (PD-1)-blocking antibody indicated for the treatment of adult patients with mismatch repair deficient (dMMR) recurrent or advanced endometrial cancer, as determined by an FDA-approved test, that has progressed on or following prior treatment with a platinum-containing regimen.
+(1)

-These indications are approved under accelerated approval based on tumor response rate and durability of response.
-Continued approval for these indications may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).
+This indication is approved under accelerated approval based on tumor response rate and durability of response.
+Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).
 (1)